fpgadeveloper/ethernet-fmc-max-throughput/README.md

 ## Simulation

 The Ethernet Traffic Generator IP can be simulated in Vivado by using the RTL testbench that is included with the project.
-The Vivado project contains two block designs, `design_1` and `design_2`, used for implementation and simulation respectively.
-The `design_2` block design contains one instantiation of the Ethernet Traffic Generator IP (the DUT) and one IP core that is designed to initialize the software registers of the DUT.
-The RTL testbench connects the output of the DUT (TX frames) to the input of the DUT (RX frames).
+The Vivado project contains two block designs, `maxtp` and `maxtp_sim`, used for implementation and simulation respectively.
+The `maxtp_sim` block design contains one instantiation of the Ethernet Traffic Generator IP (the DUT) and one AXI VPI IP core that we use to initialize the software registers of the DUT.
 To run the simulation, simply open the Vivado project and select Run Simulation->Run Behavioral Simulation.

 ## Other applications